UCL/ECON-CLUSTER/README.md

 There are several different log on nodes, but for your purposes one of `vic` or `wise` should suffice (i.e. if you can't log on to one for some reason, then try the other).

-# 3. Accessing compute nodes: Sun Grid Engine
+# 3. Accessing compute nodes

-To ensure your jobs run as quickly as possible the cluster uses the Sun Grid Engine© (SGE) solution to keep track of what resources are available.
+To ensure your jobs run as quickly as possible the cluster uses the Sun Grid Engine (SGE) solution to keep track of what resources are available.
 Depending on the load, the jobs you submit will either be instantly scheduled to a compute node or placed in a queue until the resources requested become available.

-There are two types of sessions
+There are two types of sessions:

+- Interactive
+- Non-interactive

+Both are discussed in more detail below.

 ## 3.1.
 Interactive sessions